Phoebe Ho

 Research Output Highlight:

 We proved that ignoring social interactions between friends in travel demand models leads to a underestimation of the kilometers traveled.
 Also, we were able to measure the trade-off in travel times between members of a group of friends when they engage in leisure travel.
-You can see the preprint here.
+You can see the paper here.

 Read More